 2. Bring your toe to the throwing line

 Find your 12-foot mark or line on the ground and bring the toe of the foot on the same side as your throwing arm up to the mark.
 Right arm, right toe.
 Left arm, left toe.
+Some folks prefer to use the opposite foot, so do whatever throwing motion feels good.

 3. Create two right angles